-A boba tea exhibit is coming to NYC
+The Boba Room exhibit immerses visitors in 'tapioca and tea' - amNewYork

-You’ll have a ball at this new installation.
+You’ll have a ball at this exhibit.

-The Boba Room, a pop-up opening April 22 at the Open Space Gallery on Bowery, is a playful celebration of bubble tea.
+The Boba Room, a pop-up opening in a gallery on Bowery, invites visitors to step into a 700-square-foot room filled with large balls and a giant rubber straw, to appear as though they’re walking into a massive cup of bubble tea loaded with tapioca.

-The 700-square-foot room will be filled with huge colorful balloons, ranging in size from 20 to 60 inches in diameter, meant to look like tapioca balls, and complete with a 10-foot-tall rubber straw in the middle.
+“We want to make people feel immersed in a cup of bubble tea themselves,” said Yanqiong Zeng, who founded the Chaimi Food Studio with Iris Xing.

-“It just looks like a cup of bubble tea,” said Yanqiong Zeng, who founded the Chaimi Food Studio with Iris Xing.
-“We want to make people feel immersed in a cup of bubble tea themselves.”
+Visitors to The Boba Room will also be able to taste some bubble tea themselves, with five stores rotating to serve the beverage as part of the show, including Vivi Bubble Tea LES, maker of Instagrammable cotton candy-topped bubble teas and Astoria boba tea makers Tea and Milk.

 There will also be a “bubble wall” featuring a rainbow of balls, a wall painting by Taiwanese artist Melody Shih and neon art by Australian artist Natalie Jarvis.